 Alongside marginalization and the loss of vital symbolic and material resources, the findings reveal how immigrant women cope with this reality.
 Some of the women and mothers who experience social marginalization also undergo processes of personal and social growth and empowerment.
 In fact, they use the new opportunities that have become available to them as a result of immigrating and caring for a loved one with SMI to start a new chapter in their lives and cultivate a sense of belonging and new social capital.
 They are not just helpless, passive victims of their objective circumstances but actively challenge these conditions, build their status, and gather new sources of support while developing faith in their inner strengths.

 For example, the findings indicate that many of the participants draw upon spiritual beliefs and religious faith to cope with their loved one’s SMI.
 This finding is surprising given the marginal role spirituality and religiosity traditionally play in Russian-Soviet culture, which is largely secular and atheist (Remennick, 2012).
 This can be explained by the perceptual shift experienced by family caregivers who have immigrated to Israel and need to cope with a chronic illness in the family.
 Firstly, religious faith plays a central role in constructing a Jewish-Israeli identity, and many immigrants from the FSU expand this dimension as part of their acculturation to Israeli society (Remennick & Prashizky, 2012).
 Secondly, numerous studies have found that family caregivers rely on spiritual resources to alleviate the subjective burden of coping with the illness (Azman et al., 2017; Hernandez & Barrio, 2015).
-In times of crisis and distress, even individuals from secular backgrounds, particularly women and single mothers, turn to spirituality and religion to find peace, solace, strength, meaning, and a sense of control over events that are in fact entirely beyond their control (Abu-Raiya, 2015).
+In times of crisis and distress, even individuals from secular backgrounds, particularly women and single mothers, turn to spirituality and religion to find peace, solace, strength, meaning, and a sense of control over events that are entirely beyond their control (Abu-Raiya, 2015).
 This phenomenon appears to be characteristic of FSU immigrant caregivers as well; by adopting a fatalistic worldview, they are able to shape a “normalizing” meaning for traumatic events while gaining an emotional resource that is not dependent on external circumstances.

-In addition, some participants referred to optimism and resilience as another internal resource that helps them cope.
+Additionally, some participants referred to optimism and resilience as another internal resource that helps them cope.
 They emphasized their ability to recover from crises by attributing a positive interpretation to negative events in their lives, seeing them as opportunities for change, learning, and growth.
 This is consistent with research on family caregivers, which has found optimism to positively correlate with feelings of wellbeing and resilience and negatively correlate with mental distress such as depression and anxiety (Mackay & Pakenham, 2012).